abhijithwarrier/Dropbox_Upload/README.md

 1 - Login to the following link - https://www.dropbox.com/developers/apps
 2 - After signing in click on Create App.
 3 - In the next page make the following selections
-  1. Choose an API
-      Select Dropbox API.
+  a.
+Choose an API - Select Dropbox API.
-  2. Choose the type of access you need
-      Select Full Dropbox – Access to all files and folders in a user's Dropbox.
+  b.
+Choose the type of access you need - Select Full Dropbox – Access to all files and folders in a user's Dropbox.
-  3. Name your app
-      Give a name to your APP.
+  c.
+Name your app - Give a name to your APP.
 4 - Click on Create App.
 5 - In the next page, click on Generate, to generate ACCESS TOKEN.